PizzaMarinara/PizzaMarinara/README.md

 - 🔭 Currently working on a small application to solve pairing problems in set of elements.
 - 🌱 Learning Jetpack Compose and keeping myself up to date with the latest trends in the Android ecosystem.
 - 📫 Reach me through Twitter or Email!
+- 🌴 I love all things Retrowave!
+The aesthetic, music, you name it.

 <!--
 **PizzaMarinara/PizzaMarinara** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.